kaushalshetty/unbabel/README.md

 Congratulations for having passed to the challenge stage in our hiring process!

-This is a short 48-hour challenge to understand how you work, your thought process and metodology.
+This is a short 48-hour challenge to understand how you work, your thought process and methodology.
 You do not need to be familiar with the described problem to be able to do this challenge.
 In fact, first and foremost, we are going to focus on your reasoning and the steps you took.